mattvenn/minecraft-pi/traffic/traffic.md

 mc = minecraft.Minecraft.create()
 ~~~

-Then clear a space and send Steve there:
+Then clear a space and send your player there:

 ~~~ { .python }
 # clear area